fatihherdil/good-reading/README.md

 It is dockerized so you can try it easily.
 Also, it has swagger documentation, and when you run the project you can reach it on **localhost:5000/swagger/index.html**

+## Design

+This app has been written with DDD(Domain Driven Design) architecture.

+The Domain Layer has documents and interfaces without any business logic.

+The Application Layer has Commands, Query, and Notification Handlers.
+These Handlers validate the request and if it is valid send it to the Persistence layer.
+Also after every command changes, it publishes a notification for logging.

+The Persistence Layer implements Domain interfaces and documents and runs CRUD operations.

+The Presentation(Web Api) Layer presents the restful endpoints and handles Authorization via Tokens(JWT).

 ## Prerequities
    - ##### Docker(https://www.docker.com/get-started)
    - ##### [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) installed